ajw108/voice_recognition_package/README.md

 ####Images
 The images directory contains all images used for the nodes described above, as well as extraneous images used in earlier iterations of the project.

+####Language Model Files
+The model directory contains three files that are used for the creation and implementation of a language model that the pocketsphinx recognizer utilizes for speech recognition.
+The pocketsphinx software will be described in detail in a later section.

+1. corpus.txt

+	corpus.txt is a simple text file with a specific syntax.
+Each line contains one word or phrase that the pocketsphinx software will recognize.
+More information on the specifics of the syntax can be found [here](http://www.speech.cs.cmu.edu/tools/lmtool.html)